Shikhas/Machine-Learning/README.md

  5. Decision Tress - finding the contents of each node and calculating split entropy of each split in decision tree to    analyse the optimal split.

  6. Multinomial Logistic Regression - performing multinomial logistic regression and also calculating the odd ratios.

+ 7. Identifying and Profiling the Clusters in Chicago Pothole data ->Performed clustering of 18K observations using K-Means     Clustering and determined number of clusters using Silhouette and Elbow charts.
+Profiled the clusters using Classification     tree and criteria of Gini’s value.

+ 8. Comparing Logistic Regression model and Classification tree model to predict how likely a policy-holder will file a claim     using RASE, AUC metrics and ROC curve.